The Square (2017 film)

-The Square is a 2017 internationally co-produced satirical black comedy film written and directed by Ruben Östlund.
+The Square is a 2017 satirical black comedy film written and directed by Ruben Östlund.
 The film stars Claes Bang, Elisabeth Moss, Dominic West and Terry Notary.
 A Swedish production with co-production support from Germany, France and Denmark, it was shot in Gothenburg, Stockholm and Berlin.
 The story was partly inspired by an installation Östlund and producer Kalle Boman had made. Östlund was also inspired by a notorious incident involving Oleg Kulik and cast Notary in a parody, drawing on Notary's experience imitating apes.

 The film was entered into the 2017 Cannes Film Festival, where it received positive reviews and won the Palme d'Or.
 It was subsequently selected for the 2017 Toronto International Film Festival.
 It went on to win six European Film Awards, including Best Film; two Guldbagge Awards, including Best Director; and other honours.
 It was nominated for the Academy Award for Best Foreign Language Film at the 90th Academy Awards.

 Plot

-Christian is the curator of the X-Royal art museum in Stockholm, formerly the Royal Palace.